albertious/backup_vimeo_account/README.md

 ```

 Verify:
+incommmand line or terminal run:
 ```bash
 yt-dlp --version
 ```
+if successfully installed, it will give you a version number for the yt-dlp installation.

 ## 2) Export Vimeo cookies

 You must export your logged-in Vimeo session cookies to a file named `cookies.txt`.
-This allows `yt-dlp` to access private, unlisted, or account-owned videos.
+Unfortunately you need the cookies.txt to provide credentials to `yt-dlp` so it can access private, unlisted, or account-owned videos.

 ### Steps